It is how instructions are transmitted from one generation of organisms to the next.

 DNA fulfills two essential functions that deal with cellular information.
 First, DNA is the genetic material responsible for inheritance and is transmitted from parents to children for all life on earth.

 To preserve the integrity of this genetic information, DNA must be replicated with great precision, with minimal errors that introduce changes in the DNA sequence.

 A genome contains the complete complement of DNA within a cell and is organized into smaller and discrete units called genes arranged in chromosomes and plasmids.

 The second function of DNA is to direct and regulate the construction of the proteins necessary for a cell to grow and reproduce in a particular cellular environment.

 A gene is made up of DNA that is “read” or transcribed to produce an RNA molecule during the transcription process.

-An important type of RNA molecule, called messenger RNA (mRNA), provides information for the ribosome to catalyze the synthesis of proteins in a process called translation.
+An essential type of RNA molecule, called messenger RNA (mRNA), provides information for the ribosome to catalyze the synthesis of proteins in translation.

 The processes of transcription and translation are collectively referred to as gene expression.
-Gene expression is the synthesis of a specific protein with an amino acid sequence encoded in the gene.
+Gene expression is synthesizing a specific protein with an amino acid sequence encoded in the gene.